openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_smoke.rst

 All elements of NSX-T plugin section are regimented.

-Deployment with plugin, controller and vmware datastore backend.
+Deploy of non-ha cluster with NSX-T plugin and one compute node.
 ----------------------------------------------------------------